Interview with Wendelin Vetter (WV)

-BM: Will you first give me your name and birth date and where
+BM: Will you first give me your name and birth date and where you were born?

 WV: My name is Wendelin—and I use a J for an initial—Vetter, and I was born in Emmons county on October 3, 1922 on a farm east of Linton in section 132-74.

 BM: What is the name of your father, and in what village in south Russia did your father’s family once live?

 WV: My father’s name is Joseph, and his grandfather and dad lived in Selz, south Russia.

 BM: Where did he die?